brandf/GeodesicLatentTrajectories/obsidian/glt_tdd.md

 The core components are:

-- a GLT head that projects transformer states onto a hypersphere,
+- a hyperspherical normalization stage that simply L2-normalizes transformer states,
 - Riemannian-inspired losses that encourage locally straight, globally coherent trajectories,
 - and latent-based decoding (with an optional extrapolative mode) built on those trajectories.